UPDATED: APRIL 27, 2023 | 3 MIN READ

 There are thousands of auto insurance plans out there, so the best place to start is to compare quotes from various companies.

 Searching and keeping your options open is essential when finding the right policy.
-Here are some tips for when you are shopping for the best auto insurance policy:

 - Have your current insurance policy, driver’s license number, and vehicle registration at hand when visiting quote comparison sites